🃏 🀄

 The Vettu (Cut) — Explained

-The Vettu is the heart of Kazhutha strategy.
-When you cut, the leader — not you — picks up all the cards on the table.
-This can instantly balloon their hand from a few cards to ten or more, setting them back significantly.
+The Vettu is the heart of Kazhutha.
+When you cut, the player holding the highest lead-suit card — not you — picks up all the cards on the table.
+This can instantly balloon their hand from a few cards to ten or more.

-Skilled players deliberately deplete specific suits from their hand early so they can cut at critical moments — especially when an opponent is about to escape the round.
+Skilled players deliberately deplete specific suits early so they can cut at critical moments — especially when an opponent is close to escaping.

 Escaping the Round

-Your primary goal each round is to empty your hand before the other players.
-As soon as you play your last card, you escape — you are safe for that round and earn points based on your finishing position.
+Your primary goal is to empty your hand before the other players.
+As soon as you play your last card, you escape and earn points based on your finishing position.

-Escaped players remain visible at the table as observers but cannot play cards or affect the remaining tricks.
-The game continues until only one player still holds cards — that player becomes the Donkey.
+Escaped players remain at the table as observers but cannot play cards.
+The game continues until only one player still holds cards — that player becomes the Donkey and is eliminated.

 Scoring